Citizens' Satisfaction Survey reports

-For the specific purpose of the survey, Police supply Gravitas with a random sample of names and contact details of people who have contacted us.
-Gravitas has a strict confidentiality agreement with NZ Police.
-They use the information Police supplies for the purpose of the survey only, and destroy it afterwards.
+For the specific purpose of the survey, Police supplied Gravitas with a random sample of names and contact details of people who had contacted us.
+Gravitas had a strict confidentiality agreement with NZ Police.
+They used the information Police supplied for the purpose of the survey only.
 Personal information of survey participants is not disclosed in reporting survey results.
-All people working on the survey undergo Police vetting.
+All people working on the survey underwent Police vetting.

-Police uses the information provided to Gravitas to better understand people's expectations of Police and their service user experiences.
+Police uses the information from the survey to better understand people's expectations of Police and their service user experiences.
 This helps Police to improve and better target its efforts.

 Here are the 2019/20 Citizens’ Satisfaction Survey results.